subgiu/subgiu/README.md

 I am a Computer Science professional with more than 14 years of experience in software development.
 Full-stack engineer, technical leader, team coordinator, and software architect.

-I was also a Chief Technology Officer (CTO) in a startup, responsible for all the technical aspects from the beginning.
+I was also a Chief Technology Officer (CTO) in a startup, responsible for all the technical aspects from scratch.
-In two months, we reduced the number of medical sick notes by 20%.
+In two months, we reduced medical sick notes by 20%.

 Now, I hope to use my experience to help provide solutions that will impact people’s lives, making their lives better.
 It is a big motivation for me.